 Your Inhome Rehab - Aged Care, NDIS, In Home Rehab

-Rehabilitation in the Home: A Better Way to Recover After Hip or Knee Surgery
+Rehabilitation in the Home: A Supported Approach to Recovery After Hip or Knee Surgery

-Undergoing a hip or knee replacement is a major milestone, often marking the beginning of a more mobile, pain-free life.
+Undergoing a hip or knee replacement is a major milestone, often marking the beginning of a more mobile and active lifestyle, supported by ongoing rehabilitation.
 However, recovery doesn’t end when you leave the hospital—it continues with a structured rehabilitation program.
-At Your In-Home Rehab, we offer Rehabilitation in the Home (RiTH), a convenient and effective option that supports recovery where it matters most: in the comfort of your own home.
+At Your In-Home Rehab, we offer Rehabilitation in the Home (RiTH), a convenient home-based option that supports rehabilitation in a familiar and low-stress environment.

 Why Choose Home-Based Rehabilitation?